RoxanneSHS/Wings/Wings/Readme-Wings.txt

 To install:

-Simply unrar to your game directory (For me its C:\Program Files (x86)\BeamDog\Games\00783\), and then double click the file ‘setup-Wings.exe’, and follow the instructions.
+Simply unrar to your game directory, and then double click the file ‘setup-Wings.exe’, and follow the instructions.

 To uninstall, just double click setup-Wings.exe again.